satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 * c.
 Install HyperHDR version 21.0.0.0alpha0 Build ai_calibration branch from attachment (org.webosbrew.hyperhdr.loader_0.2.0_all.ipk).
 * d.
 Start HyperHDR app and start the services/daemon.
 * e.
 Reboot.
 Make sure that Quick Start+ in the menu of your LG is switched off.
 * f.
-Using FileZilla or webOS Dev Manager, save the 50 MB “flat_lut_lin_tables.3d” from `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/` and then delete it from the above-mentioned directory.
+Use FileZilla or webOS Dev Manager to delete the 50 MB file “flat_lut_lin_tables.3d” from `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/`.
 * g.
 Using FileZilla or webOS Dev Manager, also delete the “lut_lin_tables.3d” from `/home/root/.hyperhdr/` directory of your TV.
 * h.
 Download the LUT.zip, unzip it and copy the contents of the LUT folders lut_lin_tables_hdr.3d and lut_lin_tables_dv.3d, to `/home/root/.hyperhdr/` using FileZilla or webOS Dev Manager on the TV and copy lut_lin_tables.3d, to `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/`.
 * i.
 In HyperHDR under Network Settings, Flatbuffer Server, activate HDR-to-SDR tone mapping in HyperHDR under Network Settings, Flatbuffer Server and, if required, Quarter of Frame for NV12.
 (Quarter of Frame for NV12 reduces the CPU load when the HyperHDR daemon is active, with relatively little loss of quality)